 The Place de la Concorde, is the largest place in Paris, it is situated along the Seine and separates the Tuilerie Gardens from the beginning of the Champs Elysees.
 Architect Jacques Ange Gabriel, started construction on behalf of Louis XV, in 1754, and was eventually completed in 1763.
 It was then named the Place Louis XV.
 The place was constructed in the form of octagon bordered by large moats, which have now long disappeared.
 The place was constructed to hold an equestrian statue of Louis XV that was commissioned by the city in 1748.
-Finding the right accommodation near here and throughout Paris can be a problem, by checking out this site you may save yourself both money and a good deal of effort.

 In 1792, during the French revolution, the statue of Louis XV was replaced by a another large statue called Liberte or freedom, and the square was renamed the Place de la Revolution.
 A guillotine was installed at the centre of the square and during the following couple of years, many people were beheaded here, including King Louis XVI, Marie Antionette, and eventually the revolutionary Robespierre.
 After the revolution the square was renamed several times, Place de la Concorde, Place Louis XV, Place Louis XVI, Place de la Chartre, until 1830, when it was once again named the Place de la Concorde.